How Long Does It Take to Get a Credit Card?

 Consider online applications

-Use pre-qualification tools
+Use credit card pre-qualification

 Is it the right time to apply for a credit card?